Stunt performer: Safety Last!

 Producer/actor Harold Lloyd's film Safety Last! of 1923, is often considered one of the first to deploy thought-through safety devices and pre-planning in the execution of its filming and stunts.
 In the script, Lloyd's "country boy" character goes to the city to be a success, and ends up climbing a tall building as a stunt.
 Critics at the time claimed it to be the most spectacular daredevil thrill comedy.

-The entire stunt sequence was shot on location at the Atlantic Hotel on the Broadway in Los Angeles (demolished 1957), at actual heights.
+The entire stunt sequence was shot on location at the Atlantic Hotel on Broadway in Los Angeles (demolished 1957), at actual heights.
 But the films directors Fred C. Newmeyer and Sam Taylor planned into two safety features: